pouriyajamshidi/oxipot/README.md

 ## Disclaimer

 This is a hobby project and work in progress prone to many changes.
 Run at your own risk.

-## Why Not Tokio?

-[Tokio](https://tokio.rs) (as of the commit time) struggled on **single core** machines with **128 MB or less** of RAM leading it not to handle multiple incoming connections concurrently.
-However if you are interested to see how it looked when I first tried to make it work, check the `async` branch of this repo.

-⚠️ Use of `tokio` was at a very early stage of my development and the code might be too ugly to look at.
-Nonetheless, it is kept as a reference and might be deleted soon.